segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ### cookiesToTrack

 You can send any cookie set on a landing page (for example, a session identifier or marketing campaign name) to Segment with an Identify call.
-A common use is to pass Iterable `campaignId` and `templateId` through to the [Order Completed event](https://support.iterable.com/hc/en-us/articles/204795719-Sending-Data-from-Segment-to-Iterable-#order-completed).
+A common use is to set the array as `['iterableEmailCampaignId', 'iterableTemplateId']` to pass Iterable `campaignId` and `templateId` through to the [Order Completed event](https://support.iterable.com/hc/en-us/articles/204795719-Sending-Data-from-Segment-to-Iterable-#order-completed).

 ### CDNForAnalyticsJS